 What is IIFE?

-This article may contain outdated information, as it is more than two years old.
+This article likely contains outdated information, as it is around 6 years old.

 You might have heard of IIFE if you’ve been dabbling with JavaScript for a little while.
 You might have used it in a javascript: bookmarklet, or maybe you’ve used a bundler such as Rollup that exports to IIFE.